-Pine Cliff Energy Ltd. Announces Strategic Acquisition, Update on Fourth Quarter Drilling Program and New Demand Loan Facility | BOE Report
+Pine Cliff Energy Ltd. announces strategic acquisition, update on fourth quarter drilling program and new demand loan facility | BOE Report

-Calgary, Alberta–(Newsfile Corp. – December 20, 2021) – Pine Cliff Energy Ltd. (TSX: PNE) (“Pine Cliff” or the “Company“) is pleased to announce that it has entered into a definitive agreement (the “Agreement“) to acquire all of the issued and outstanding common shares of a privately held oil and gas company for a cash purchase price of $22.2 million, prior to working capital adjustments (the “Acquisition“).
+Calgary, Alberta – Pine Cliff Energy Ltd. (TSX: PNE) (“Pine Cliff” or the “Company“) is pleased to announce that it has entered into a definitive agreement (the “Agreement“) to acquire all of the issued and outstanding common shares of a privately held oil and gas company for a cash purchase price of $22.2 million, prior to working capital adjustments (the “Acquisition“).
 The Acquisition further consolidates Pine Cliff’s core Ghost Pine area and is expected to close on or before December 31, 2021 (the “Closing Date“).
 The Acquisition will be paid entirely with cash without the use of debt or issuance of equity.

 Acquisition Highlights